segmetrics/segmetrics-dev-docs/source/includes/rest/_subscriptions.md

 Parameter | Description
 ------------- | -------------
-`quantity` | The quantity of the plan to which the customer is subscribed.
+`name` | Product Name that the Subscription applies to `quantity` | The quantity of the plan to which the customer is subscribed.
 Defaults to 1 `trial_end_date` | If the subscription has a trial, the end of that trial.
 `end_date` | A date in the future at which the subscription will automatically get canceled